extemporelang/extemporelang.github.io/_docs/overview/using-extempore.md

 Congratulations---you've just evaluated your first Extempore code!

 We can write some more code to `bind-val` a global variable `myPI`, which is an xtlang global variable of type `double`.
-If you evaluate this with `Alt+S` or `C-M-x` (or whatever the command is in your editor) then what happens is
+If you evaluate this what happens is

 ![image](/images/interacting-with-compiler/xtlang-eval-1.png)